HACC2018/ohia.ai/machine_learning/README.md

 * [Canoe Plants of Ancient Hawaii](http://www.canoeplants.com/contents.html)
 * [Native Plants Hawaii](http://nativeplants.hawaii.edu/)

 Many of the scraped images are of non-plants.
 We filtered out the non-plant images before training our models.

-See `data_collection` for more details.
+See our data_collection dir for more details.

 ## Training